songyandong/documentation/guide/Five_Kinds_of_Attacks.md

 At the same time, the Verifier in PoSt requires the challenges to be answered within a specified period of time.
 When the lessor stores data on third party storage, it takes additional time to retrieve the data before they can generate the correct proofs.
 As a result, the challenge is likely to timeout and the lessor will be punished for failing to provide proofs in time.

 ## Generation Attacks
-As shown in Figure below, generation attacks take place when a lessor pretends to have stored a copy of the data, but in fact it has only stored enough information that can be used to generate the proofs and respond to the storage challenges from a Verifier in real time.
+As shown in Figure below, generation attacks take place when a lessor pretends to have stored a copy of the data, but in fact, it has only stored enough information that can be used to generate the proofs and respond to the storage challenges from a Verifier in real time.
 If successful, the lessor can claim to have stored large amount of data and get unfair rewards.
 On the other hand, since user can not download the correct data from the lessor, the reliability of the storage system is significantly degraded.

 ![Generationa Attack](../images/guide/generationattack.png)
 <p style="font-size:14px; text-align:center;">Generationa Attack</p>